jburroni/aistats2023/code-of-conduct.md

-If you have concerns related to your participation or interaction at an AISTATS activity, observe someone else's difficulties, or have any other concerns you wish to share, you can make a report via email [aistatshotline@gmail.com](mailto:aistatshotline@gmail.com) or by phone call at +1 858-208-3810 (toll-free throughout the US and Canada).
+If you have concerns related to your participation or interaction at an AISTATS activity, observe someone else's difficulties, or have any other concerns you wish to share, you can make a report via email [aistats2023conduct@gmail.com](mailto:aistats2023conduct@gmail.com).
+Alternative, we provide an online form, in which information may be entered anonymously if desired: [https://forms.gle/ApcuAxj4ZfiQpjA37](https://forms.gle/ApcuAxj4ZfiQpjA37).

 There is no deadline by which to make a report.